karantamang9/terra/README.md

 - Configure Environment Variables: Set the following environment variables in Docker container.
 - Write Terraform Configuration: Create the following Terraform files in your project directory:
 - main.tf: Define AWS resources (EC2 instance, S3 bucket, CloudFront distribution, etc.).
 Customize the configuration according to requirements.
+- Initialize and Apply: Run the following commands to initialize your Terraform project and create the resources: terraform init terraform apply